Otto Klemperer: German opera houses

 From Prague, Klemperer moved to be assistant conductor at the Hamburg State Opera (1910–1912), where the sopranos Lotte Lehmann and Elisabeth Schumann made their joint débuts under his direction.
 His first chief conductorship was at Barmen (1912–1913), after which he moved to the much larger Strasbourg Opera (1914–1917) as deputy to Pfitzner.
 From 1917 to 1924 he was chief conductor of the Cologne Opera.
 During his Cologne years he married Johanna Geisler, a singer in the opera company, in 1919.
 She was a Christian, and he had converted from Judaism.
 He remained a practising Roman Catholic until 1967, when he left the faith and returned to Judaism.
-The couple had two children: Werner, who became an actor, and Lotte, who became her father's assistant and eventually carer.
+The couple had two children: Werner, who became an actor, and Lotte, who became her father's assistant and eventually, his caregiver.
 Johanna continued her operatic career, sometimes in performances conducted by her husband.
 She retired from singing by the mid-1930s.
 The couple remained close and mutually supportive until her death in 1956.

-In 1923 Klemperer turned down an invitation to succeed Leo Blech as musical director of the Berlin State Opera because he did not believe he would be given enough artistic authority over productions.
-The following year he became conductor at the Prussian State Theatre in Wiesbaden (1924–1927), a smaller theatre than others in which he had worked, but one where he had the control he sought over stagings.
+In 1923, Klemperer turned down an invitation from the Berlin State Opera to succeed Leo Blech as musical director; he declined the post, because he did not believe he would be given enough artistic authority over productions.
+The following year, he became conductor at the Prussian State Theatre in Wiesbaden (1924–1927), a smaller theatre than others in which he had worked, but one where he had the control he sought over stagings.
 There he conducted new, and often modernistic, productions of a range of operas from The Marriage of Figaro, Don Giovanni, Fidelio and Lohengrin to Elektra and The Soldier's Tale.
-He found his tenure there rewarding and fulfilling, later describing it as the happiest time in his career.
+He found his tenure there rewarding and fulfilling, later describing it as the happiest of his career.

 Klemperer visited Russia in 1924, conducting there during a six-week stay; he returned each year until 1936.
 In 1926 he made his American début, succeeding Eugene Goossens as guest conductor of the New York Symphony Orchestra.
-In his eight-week engagement with the orchestra he gave Mahler's Ninth Symphony and Janáček's Sinfonietta their first performances in the US.
+In his eight-week engagement with the orchestra he gave Mahler's Ninth Symphony and Janáček's Sinfonietta, in their first performances in the US.